 3. Bank Statements

-4. Gift Letter for the down payment (if needed)
+4. Gift Letter for the Down Payment (if needed)

-If your lender allows you to use a gift for part or all of your down payment, you may be asked to provide proof of the origin of the gift and of the fact that it is indeed a gift and not a loan.
 If you received the gift from family or friends.
 They may be asked for a copy of their bank statement or a statement from the account they provided the gift from.
 The person giving the down payment gift will also need to provide a gift letter stating they’re not expecting repayment.

 5. Tax Returns